sveawebpay/opencart-module/README.md

 ## OpenCart - Svea Checkout and Svea payment modules

-* Supports OpenCart 2.3.0.2 - 3.1.0.0_a1 (older versions can be found in the branches)
+* Supports OpenCart 2.3.0.2 - 3.0.3.7 (older versions can be found in the branches)
-* Requires PHP 5.3 or higher (namespace support)
+* Requires PHP 5.4 or higher

 Features: